pgcentralfoundation/pgrx/README.md

     - Create installation packages for your extension via `cargo pgx package`

 #### Target Multiple Postgres Versions
- - Support Postgres 10, 11, and 12, from the same codebase
+ - Support Postgres v10, v11, v12, and v13 from the same codebase
-    - Postgres Rust bindings are organized into `common.rs` and `pgXX_specific.rs` modules
+    - Postgres Rust bindings are organized into `pgXX.rs` modules
  - Use Rust feature gating to use version-specific APIs
  - Seamlessly test against all versions